lebraat/github-contribution-analysis/README.md

 - No personal data is stored or shared

 ## Overview
-A web application that provides insights into a GitHub user's contributions over the last 3 years, visualizing commit activity and total contribution days.
+A web application that provides insights into a GitHub user's commits over the last 3 years, visualizing commit activity and total commit days.

 ## Features
 - Input any GitHub username
-- Analyze contributions from the last 3 years
+- Analyze commits from the last 3 years
 - Visualize monthly commit distribution
 - Responsive and user-friendly interface